 Every step of the process, from the initial contact with the office to the moment a patient sets foot in the door, is designed to make the experience as smooth as possible, which is driven in large part by the facility’s years in business.
 It was founded in 1951, and is staffed by five of the most renowned plastic surgeons in Charlotte.
 Nurses and other staff members go the extra mile to ensure that patients are always comfortable and feel at ease before the procedure begins.
 All questions and concerns are addressed beforehand to ensure a smooth, seamless experience.

 It is also important to note that most injectable procedures performed at Charlotte Plastic Surgery have little to no recovery time.
 Most patients can ease back into their normal routines right away, and there is no pre- or post-operative care required.
 All treatments are FDA-approved and administered by an accomplished team member.
-If you are interested in learning more about receiving safe medical injections and would like to look into the other injectables offered at Charlotte Plastic Surgery, fill out the contact form online to schedule a free consultation today.
+If you are interested in learning more about receiving safe medical injections and would like to look into the other injectables offered at Charlotte Plastic Surgery, fill out the contact form online to schedule a consultation today.

 Let us know if you liked this post!